mjbhobe/dl-pytorch/tutorial/tutorial.md

 # Pytorch Toolkit - Tutorial (Version 2.0)

 Thank you for your interest in the `Pytorch Toolkit`.
 I wrote this as a set of utility functions & classes that will ease the process of training, evaluating & running predictions from a model.
 As a developer, I would rather spend my time productively concentrating on the core tasks of ML - viz. preparing data, designing/re-using appropriate model architecture and tuning the hyper-parameters to get the best performance from the model.
 Keras does a great job of hiding boilerplate code for training the model, evaluating performance and running predictions.
 I aim to bring the ease that Keras provides to Pytorch via the `Pytorch Toolkit`.
-Most of the API is similar to the Keras API, so Keras users should find it very easy to understand.

 |**NOTE**|
 |:--------|